 Together they have been steadfast and generous in helping connect underprivileged students to opportunities, undergirded by a deep, shared belief in the value of education, conservation, sustainability, and the arts.
-Most recently the Baileys gifted Wesleyan with $18.5 million that will transition the College of the Environment (COE) into updated quarters in a renovated Shanklin Hall, expand student funding, and support faculty outreach in environmental studies.
+Most recently the Baileys have made a gift that will transition the College of the Environment (COE) into updated quarters in a renovated Shanklin Hall, expand student funding, and support faculty outreach in environmental studies.
 When Shanklin reopens in 2027 as Wesleyan’s flagship science building after a full internal renovation, two floors will be dedicated to the COE, with increased space for both faculty and student groups, dedicated areas for seniors working on capstone projects, and deliberately open sightlines to increase safety for students who remain in the building until late.

 “We’ll have this classic outside and a very forward-looking inside to the building,” said Professor Barry Chernoff, founder and director of the COE.
 “We pay homage to the past, but the College of the Environment is about looking forward and being nimble.”